ComputeCanada/molmodsim-amber-md-lesson/_episodes/13-Running_Simulations.md

 Simulation packages have different methods and performance.
 It is useful to be able to transfer a running simulation from one software to another.
 Imagine that you started your project with GROMACS, but later realized that you need to run a constant pH simulation.
 You need to switch to AMBER.
 Want to study conformational transitions?
 Gaussian accelerated MD is not available in GROMACS.
 Another reason to move to AMBER/NAMD.
 Want to apply custom forces - move to NAMD.

-#### Moving simulation from AMBER to GROMACS.
+### Moving simulation from AMBER to GROMACS.
-To transfer simulation to GROMACS we need to convert topology and restart file .
+To transfer simulation to GROMACS we need to convert topology and restart files.

 ~~~
-cd ~/scratch/workshop/pdb/1RGG/AMBER_to_GROMACS
+cd ~/workshop/pdb/1RGG/AMBER_to_GROMACS
 ~~~
 {: .language-bash}

-First convert AMBER topology to GROMACS
+#### Convert AMBER topology to GROMACS
 ~~~
 module --force purge
-module load StdEnv/2020 gcc/9.3.0 cuda/11.0 openmpi/4.0.3 amber/20.9-20.15 gromacs/2021.2 scipy-stack
+module load StdEnv/2020 gcc/9.3.0 cuda/11.0 openmpi/4.0.3
-python
+module load amber/20.9-20.15 gromacs/2021.2 scipy-stack python
 ~~~
 {: .language-bash}
 ~~~